Hydroponic Farming FAQ:

 - Drip system

-Hydroponic farming FAQ # 7: What is the difference between hydroponic and aquaponic system?
+Hydroponic farming FAQ # 7: What is the difference between hydroponic and aquaponic systems?

-Hydroponics is the use of water based nutrient solution along with some inert medium to grow plants under controlled environment.
+Hydroponics is the use of water-based nutrient solution along with some inert medium to grow plants in a controlled environment.
 An aquaponic system has two components, one to grow crops and the other to grow fish.
 Crops are grown on a hydroponic bed and fish are grown in another system.
 Both these components coexist in aquaponic systems.
 The waste from fish tanks is treated with bacteria and is converted into nutrients, which are used by the hydroponic bed to grow plants.

 Hydroponic farming FAQ # 8: Is hydroponic garden sustainable?